-^{} Sanetified girdles, till very lately, were kept in many families in the anorth of Southard, they were bound about women in about, and were supposed to alleviate their pains, and to accelerate the birth.
-They were supposed to alleviate their pains, and to accelerate the birth.
-They were supposed to alleviate their pains, and to accelerate the birth.
-They were supposed to alleviate birth several mystical figures: and the ceremony of binding them about the woman's waist, was accompanied with words and gestures which showed the custom to have come originally from the Druds.
+Sanctified girdles, till very lately, were kept in many families in the north of Scotland; they were bound about women in labour, and were supposed to alleviate their paiarand to accelerate the birth.
+They were impressed with several mystical figures: and the ceremony of binding them about the woman's waist, was accompanied with words and gestures which showed the custom to have come originally from the Draids.